michaelrsweet/pdfio/doc/pdfio.md

   fprintf(stderr, "%s: %s\n", pdfioFileGetName(pdf), message);

-  // Return false to treat warnings as errors return (false);
+  // Return true for warning messages (continue) and false for errors (stop) return (!strncmp(message, "WARNING:", 8));
 }
 ```

 The default error callback (`NULL`) does the equivalent of the above.

+> Note: Many errors are unrecoverable, so PDFio ignores the return value from
+> the error callback and always stops processing the PDF file.
+Warning messages
+> start with the prefix "WARNING:" while errors have no prefix.

 Each PDF file contains one or more pages.
 The [`pdfioFileGetNumPages`](@@)
 function returns the number of pages in the file while the